oddmario/zohodb.py/README.md

 The output should be `True`

 ### Escaping user input
-Escaping any values should be done only on the operations that takes a criteria argument. `insert` for example can take any values safely since it takes JSON as its input method
+Escaping any values should be done only on the operations that take a criteria argument. `insert` for example can take any values safely since it takes JSON as its input method
 ```py
 import zohodb as db